Linguage/AI-Rosseta/LexFirdmanInCN/62-DonaldKnuth.md

-of surprising you know what ideas in writing from sort and search to the combinatorial algorithms what ideas have you come across that were particularly surprising to you that that change the way you see a space of
+of surprising you know what ideas in writing from sort and search to the combinatorial algorithms what ideas have you come across that were particularly surprising to you that that change the way you see a space of problems

 A: I get a surprise every time I have a bug in my program but but that isn't really

-Q: what your transformational surprises for
+Q: what your transformational surprises

-A: example in volume for a I was especially surprised when I learned about data structure called B BDD boolean decision diagram because I sort of had the feeling that as an old-timer and you know I've been programming since this since the 50s and bTW these weren't
+A: for example in volume for a I was especially surprised when I learned about data structure called B BDD boolean decision diagram because I sort of had the feeling that as an old-timer and you know I've been programming since this since the 50s and bTW these weren't